Have you had multiple miscarriages or failed IVF treatments?

 At London IVF and Genetics Centre, we believe that addressing implantation and further embryo screening, benefits some of our patients who may find themselves in such a situation.

-If you haven’t had these tests and wish to discuss them, you can book an appointment with our Fertility consultant.
-Once we have assessed you and your partner, we will then be able give you more specific advices.
-We will examine weather these tests and extra treatments may help you in conceiving and carrying on with pregnancy.
+If you haven’t had these tests and wish to discuss them, you can book an appointment with our Fertility consultant at our IVF clinic London.
+Once we have assessed you and your partner, we will then be able give you more specific advice.
+We will examine whether these tests and extra treatments may help you in conceiving and carrying on with pregnancy.